QuentinRa/blog.quentinra.dev/special/web/index.md

 * you should do some tests, this is quite easy to do.
-  You should use them to test your code like testing your login method with all sort of input (field missing, invalid input, too long/short, wrong type, ...)
+  You should use them to test your code like testing your login method with all sorts of input (field missing, invalid input, too long/short, wrong type, ...)

 * use MVC.
 You will learn faster if you splitting your